Counselor Application deadline: January 31, 2019.

 Good group counselors are the ones that act as surrogate parents for their 12 campers, reminding them to brush their teeth and encouraging them to eat something besides ice cream for lunch.
 Group counselors are also usually a 13th member of their group, and are allowed to participate in all camp activities such as the morning tournament games and analysis, and evening fun activities like the blitz tournament.
 At the discretion of their instructor, they will receive an evaluation at the end of camp, just like the campers.

 The ability to function well with a minimal amount of sleep is a necessity.
 A sense of responsibility and urgency are also required.
 Counselors must follow directions quickly and efficiently, and work as part of a team with other staff members.
 Counselors do a lot of walking all day long and are also expected to lead rec activites, so applicants in good physical health are preferred.
 The best counselors have the ability to keep things in perspective and maintain a sense of humor.
 (Remember, camp is supposed to be fun.)
 Prior experience supervising children in Scouts, sports, school, church, or any other organization is a big plus.
-In addition, all counselors must pass a criminal background check.

-Really though, nobody does it for the shirts, or for the all-you-can-eat cafeteria food, or for the gift certificate.
+Really though, nobody does it for the shirts, or for the all-you-can-eat cafeteria food, or even for the extra cash.
 They do it because they're just as nuts about chess as the campers, and they want to be immersed in it 24/7.
 That said, applying to be a counselor should never be viewed as a way to get “free camp.”
 Nor is it for parents who are only concerned about watching their own kid like a hawk and ignoring the rest of their group.
 Counselors are expected to put all of the campers' needs above their own.

 How to apply: